Start on the library web page at http://library.nsula.edu, and click on the "Database Directories" bar.

 Some records may not link to an item or a full text.
 In that case, request the item from InterLibrary Loan.

-This is a screenshot, directly from a database, of an article record and its beginning in HTML format.
+This screenshot shows a database result of an article's detailed record (plus its beginning in HTML format).

 Librarians use the terms "serial" and "periodical" interchangeably in most cases.
 These types of items are published at regular intervals (that is, "in a series" or "periodically," for an indefinite period of time.